 Follow us on facebook and twitter.

-JUNE 24, 2021 - On Wednesday, June 23, 2021, representatives from school boards in Georgia met to approve the legislative positions of the association and to elect GSBA’s 2021-2022 officers.
+JUNE 15, 2022 – On Friday, June 10, 2022, representatives from school boards in Georgia met during the 2022 GSBA Summer Conference in Savannah for training and sharing best practices, to approve the legislative positions of the association, and to elect GSBA’s 2022-2023 officers during the annual Delegate Assembly.
 The complete list of approved legislative positions will be posted on GSBA’s website.

 We send our deepest sympathies to the Robb Elementary School and Uvalde, Texas community.
 Words seem so feeble in these moments, but we offer continued comfort, healing, and encouragement to these families as they mourn and process their feelings.
 Hug your loved ones, hold them close and cherish every moment you all have together.
 All of us at GSBA stand alongside this grieving community and pray for their continued healing and strength to face each day during this time of sorrow.

 The Georgia School Boards Association's podcast series is for public education advocacy, hot topics and best practices.

 The GSBA podcast is available for listening anywhere podcasts are offered: apple, android, Spotify, and more.
 Podcasting is a free service that allows Internet users to pull audio files from a podcasting Web site or app to listen to on their computers or personal digital audio players.
 New podcast episodes are coming in 2022!